laharps/up206-groupproject/README.md

 ## Hello World!

-Welcome to our GitHub page!
-We are excited you are here. <br>
+<p> Welcome to our GitHub page!
+We are excited you are here.
-We are two dedicated, data-savvy urbanist, ready to tackle some of <br>
-today's biggest questions.
+We are two dedicated, data-savvy urbanist, ready to tackle some of today's biggest questions. </p>

-For now, we will be exploring how <br>
+<p> For now, we will be exploring how
-the government policy responses to the COVID-19 pandemic affected <br>
-people's willingness to take the vaccine. <br>
+the government policy responses to the COVID-19 pandemic affected people's willingness to take the vaccine. </p>

-You can follow along on our project by looking at <br>
+<p> You can follow along on our project by looking at
-our group assignments folder, where we will be <br>
-posting all of our data, analysis, and results.<br>
+our group assignments folder, where we will be posting all of our data, analysis, and results.</p>

-We REALLY do hope people do take the vaccine, but in the meantime <br> we are hoping to shed some light on the reason's <br>
+<p> We REALLY do hope people do take the vaccine, but in the meantime
-contributing to people's distrust so that we can be <br>
-better prepare to tackle this pandemic!! <br>
+we are hoping to shed some light on the reasons contributing to people's distrust so that we can be better prepare to tackle this pandemic!! </p>

-Stay tune!
+Stay tuned!

 Lauren Harper & Nataly Rios